facile-it/facile-it.github.io/content/blog/eng/on-living-documentation.md

 >
 > <cite>Source: the book, page 12</cite>

-Since the purpose of the documentation is a transfer of knowledge, in many cases the preferable and more convenient way to achieve this is by having conversations, which is another way of saying
+Since the purpose of documentation is a transfer of knowledge, in many cases the preferable and more convenient way to achieve this is by having conversations, which is another way of saying

 > The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.
 >
 > <cite>>Source: the Agile Manifesto, https://agilemanifesto.org/iso/en/principles.html**

-Fact is that even when we favour “conversation over documentation”, sometimes we need to summarize that we have discovered.
+Fact is that even when we favour “conversation over documentation”, sometimes we need to summarize what we have discovered.
 That summary will be less wordy and up-to-the-point since all the assumptions and agreements have already been discussed.

-(For instance, we might have decided to adopt the hexagonal architecture.
+For instance, we might have decided to adopt the hexagonal architecture.
 Via some conversations, we might have discussed it amongst several alternatives.
 In the documentation, we can explain why we chose that architecture and the rationale for having discarded the other choices, without discussing what hexagonal architecture is.
-This is in fact a well-established knowledge that is not worth documenting again: to establish a common ground for those readers who haven’t got the chance to participate in the conversation we can effortlessly link to an external resource).
+This is in fact a well-established knowledge that is not worth documenting again: to establish a common ground for those readers who haven’t got the chance to participate in the conversation we can effortlessly link to an external resource.

 - Hint: as the author says (p.
 13): we have conversations even with machines, and we call that experiments.

 #What to document (in a written form)

+Here are some tips for figuring out what to document (and what not to):

-- When in doubt about its usefulness, don’t document.
+- When in doubt about the usefulness of the information, don't document it.
 - If some information will be relevant for a very long period of time, document it.
 - If some information should be spread to a large audience, document it.
 - If some information is considered valuable or critical, document it.
-- Anything that makes an application hard or expensive to change should be documented
+- Anything that makes an application hard or expensive to change should be documented.

 > Avoid speculating on what should be documented.
 Instead, pay attention to all questions asked or questions that were not asked but that should have been asked, as signals that some knowledge needs to be documented.
 >